 7. Offer Acceptable Choices

-By providing opportunities for your toddler to feel independent during the day and at bedtime, you allow them the ability to test out their newfound independence in a controlled situation.
+By providing opportunities for your toddler to feel a sense of independence during the day and at bedtime, you allow them the space to be independent within a controlled situation.

 It will also help them accept that your non-negotiation over bedtime as a boundary cannot be shaken.